-Verify user authentication To verify that PBIS can authenticate domain users through PAM, log on to the Linux VDA using a domain user account that has not been used before.
+Verify user authentication Verify that PBIS can authenticate domain users through PAM.
+To do so, log on to the Linux VDA using a domain user account that has not been used before.

 '''

 1 ssh localhost -l domain\\user

 2

 3 id -u

 '''